ygpark2/inventory-management-api/README.md

 ![Item update request - Steps](./images/item_update_request.png)

-When you login customer account, you will see the next response.
+When you login with manager account, you will see the next response.
+Manager level user should be able to alter the product information including inventory data.

 ![Item update request - Steps](./images/item_update_success_response.png)

-When you login manager account, you will see the next response.
+When you login with customer account, you will see the next response.
+This is because customer account does not have a permission to update product information.
+Ths is why you received the permission denied response.

 ![Item update request - Steps](./images/item_update_failed_response.png)